QiangyuLi/linux-sysinfo-monitor/linux-sysinfo-monitor/README.md

 ## Network Statistics

-The extension shows network transfer statistics for the main network interface (the one used for external connectivity).
-The statistics show total received and transmitted data since boot.
+The extension shows real-time network speed for the main network interface (the one used for external connectivity).
+The speed is calculated by measuring the difference in bytes transferred between refresh intervals, showing actual current download/upload speeds in B/s, KB/s, or MB/s.

 ## Troubleshooting